iggroup/pic2map/README.md

 ### Developments
 - The initial development was supported by the EPFL, the Swiss National Park.
 - The migration to QGIS3 was performed by *Ministère des Forêts, de la Faune et des Parcs, Québec*.
+- The migration to QT6 and the implementation of a more rigorous 3D georeferencer was funded by http://www.chartasrl.eu, SITN, HEIG-VD, IG group SA and Andreas Neumann,
 - The project is maintained and updated regularly by IG group.
 Feedback and contributions are appreciated !

 ### Contributors: